SeldonIO/seldon-core/docs-gb/installation/learning-environment/README.md

 ### Single command

-To install Core 2 into a new local kind Kubernetes cluster, you can use the `seldon-all` playbook with a single command:
+To install Seldon Core 2 into a new local kind Kubernetes cluster, you can use the `seldon-all` playbook with a single command:

 ```bash
 ansible-playbook playbooks/seldon-all.yaml